fishcakez/core/README.md

 Library for implementing OTP processes natively in Elixir.

-Provides utility functions and macros to implement 100% OTP compliant processes with 100%\* compatibility with all Erlang/OTP modules and tools.
+Provides utility functions and macros to implement 100% OTP compliant processes with 100% compatibility with all Erlang/OTP modules and tools.

-\* The getting and replacing of process state debug functions will not behave idenitically with `:sys` until 17.0 final is released.

 # Installing
 ```